greg-raven/Department-21/_posts/2017-12-11-power-of-proofreading.md

 War dims hope for peace

-If strike isn’t settled quickly, it may last a while
+If strike isn't settled quickly, it may last a while

 Cold wave linked to temperatures